Research Degrees in Art & Design PhD

 Our Art and Design research is dynamic and imaginative.
 We have an outward looking research culture, with a strong focus on art and design practice as a significant contributor to cultural enrichment, social dynamics and economic vitality.

-Undertaking an MPhil or PhD
+Undertaking a PhD

 Supporting your studies